Xi sees no hard landing for China, economy enters 'new normal'

 Emerging economies still enjoy "sound economic fundamentals", Xi told business leaders gathered at Mansion House, the ceremonial home of the mayor of the City of London.

 "Currently the Chinese economy is generally stable.
-Steady progress has been made in our efforts to stabilise growth"
+Steady progress has been made in our efforts to stabilize growth"

 Xi said China would be happy with an annual rate of growth of 7 percent.